larius11/larius11.github.io/_posts/2017-09-09-Second-Post.md

 So far I've got the basic implementation of the project down, working on some optimizations.
 I've found it truly eye-opening to use the issue tracker on GitHub.
 It gives me a better perspective as to how far along my project I am.
 It seems as though my expected time to completion is going to be a couple hours short.
 This is due to **HackerRank** being more difficult to crack than expected.
 Hopefully, after I've implemented some caching my results will improve.
 I am currently timing out on two of the tests.

 ## What is in my way?
 Currently, I do not feel like anything is in my way directly.
-I would say that if my ultimate goal for this week is to finish Collatz and get full credit on all three quizzes the things in my way would be&#58
+I would say that if my ultimate goal for this week is to finish Collatz and get full credit on all three quizzes the things in my way would be:
 * Github issues (my path to finish the project)
 * Weekly Readings